 Hanukkah Essentials: Latkes, Dreidels, Menorahs & More

-Hanukkah is right around the corner and what better way to engage students than through integrated Hanukkah activities aligned to Common Core Standards.
-Here are highlights from our Hanukkah Essentials Unit on sale now:
+Hanukkah is here and what better way to engage students than through integrated Hanukkah activities aligned to Common Core Standards.
+Here are highlights from our Hanukkah Essentials Unit:

 1. KWL menorah: To start our unit, students completed a Hanukkah KWL.
 They knew that Hanukkah is a Jewish holiday celebrated in the winter but had many questions regarding traditions and origin.